dotnet/csharplang/proposals/interceptors-issues-2024-01.md

 routes.MapGet("/products/", () => { ... }); // ASP.NET suppressor is suppressing warning: MapGet is not NativeAOT-compatible
 ```

-This is not ideal as it essentially requires interceptor authors to know the meaning of all diagnostics reported by analyzers whose results would be influenced by knowing the interceptor method in use at a call site.
-The interceptor authors must also know whether suppression is appropriate based on what the interceptor and the analyzer are each doing.
+This is not ideal, because it requires interceptor authors to know, when a particular diagnostic is reported on a call, that the diagnostic "wouldn't have been reported" if the interceptor method were being used instead.

+This is not scalable, and it is error prone.
 For example, if the interceptor were inserting a method which *also* `[RequiresUnreferencedCode]`, it would be bad to suppress the ILLinker analyzer warning.

 Ideally if an analyzer needs to know if an interceptor is being used, it could simply make a public API call to ask.
 This adds an extra decision that component authors need to make.
-For some use cases, such as rename-refactoring, it doesn't make sense to rename the interceptor method--instead the original method is what needs to be renamed.
+For some use cases, such as rename-refactoring, it doesn't make sense to inspect the interceptor method--instead the original method is what needs to be renamed.
 We think that in most cases, the original method is what should be analyzed, but it should still be noted as a pit that people may fall into.

 That public API could look something like the following: